Women Leading Atlanta Attractions, Hotels and Convention Venues

 Hala Moddelmog

-Hala Moddelmog became the first woman president and CEO of the Metro Atlanta Chamber of Commerce.
-After serving six years there, she was named president and CEO of Woodruff Arts Center, home to the Alliance Theatre, Atlanta Symphony Orchestra and the High Museum of Art.
-Moddelmog also served as president of Atlanta-based Arby’s Restaurant Group and president and CEO of Susan G. Komen for the Cure, the world’s largest breast cancer organization.
-Under her leadership, Komen achieved its first four-star Charity Navigator rating.
-Moddelmog earned a master’s degree from the University of Georgia (where she was also awarded an honorary doctorate) and a bachelor’s degree in English from Georgia Southern University.
-She has also attended executive programs at Harvard University and the Kellogg School of Management at Northwestern University.
+Hala Moddelmog made history as the first female president and CEO of the Metro Atlanta Chamber of Commerce.
+After six years there, she took the helm at the Woodruff Arts Center, home to the Alliance Theatre, Atlanta Symphony Orchestra and High Museum of Art.
+Previous jobs include president of Atlanta-based Arby’s Restaurant Group and CEO of Susan G. Komen for the Cure.
+She holds a master’s degree from the University of Georgia (with an honorary doctorate), a bachelor’s in English from Georgia Southern University and she has completed executive programs at Harvard University and the Kellogg School of Management at Northwestern University.

 Jill Savitt